 We use the VAR specification of Bauer and Swanson (2022) which is a variant of Gertler and Karadi (2015).
-The external instrument imposes a second moment restriction to identify shocks, more specifically it replaces one column of the rotation matrix with predicted values from a regression of a reduced form VAR innovation on the external instrument.14 We focus on the VAR with external instruments as it is the dominant specification in empirical macroeconomics as noted by Miranda-Agrippino and Ricco (2023).
-Bauer and Swanson (2022) provide additional comparisons of the impulse responses of the NS shock and their orthogonalized variant in several VAR specifications including one where the shock series is used an internal instrument or in local projections.
+The external instrument imposes a second moment restriction to identify shocks, more specifically it replaces one column of the rotation matrix with predicted values from a regression of a reduced form VAR innovation on the external instrument.13 We focus on the VAR with external instruments as it is the dominant specification in empirical macroeconomics as noted by Miranda-Agrippino and Ricco

-14See Stock and Watson (2018) for additional documentation of VARs with external instruments.
+13See Stock and Watson (2018) for additional documentation of VARs with external instruments.